chrismejia/express-mongoose-md-blog/notes/markdown-blog-lesson.md

 ## Project goals

 - Create a page that showcases all the talents
-- Be able to add new idol talent entries
+- Be able to add new talent entries
-- Be able to edit existing idol talent entries
+- Be able to edit existing talent entries
-- Be able to delete existing idol talents
+- Be able to delete existing talents

 ## Planned Idol Entry Fields